prosekit/prosemirror-adapter/packages/react/README.md

 <summary>I'm getting an error: "flushSync was called from inside a lifecycle method"</summary>

+This can happen if you're adding or removing a plugin to the editor inside a lifecycle method (e.g. `useEffect` and `useLayoutEffect`), like the code block above.

 ```tsx
 import { addPlugin, removePlugin, nodeViewPlugin } from './utils'